GeoLek/Exoplanet-data-analysis/Space missions data/TESS space mission/Notebooks/Search for targets in TESS data/Plot multiple TIC IDs/README.md

 Both the light curves that we have preserved and the excluded ones are saved in different pdf files.
 Also, before I run the script for thousands TIC IDs, I run a "warmup script".
 I noticed that the script for many TIC IDs runs faster if you first run the "warmup script".
 Possibly a bug, but not figured it out yet.
+The produced PDFs are too large to be uploaded on github so I can not show them here.
+The outcome will be the same as the "warmup pdf" but with thousands of plotted TIC ID light curves.